joel-chu/vue3-vite-jsx/README.md

 ---

-Special thanks to [Juju blog](https://juju.one/using-jsx-with-vue3) and [LogRocket](https://blog.logrocket.com/using-jsx-with-vue/) articles, that helps me to have a better understand how JSX work within Vue.js.
+Special thanks to [Juju blog](https://juju.one/using-jsx-with-vue3) and [LogRocket](https://blog.logrocket.com/using-jsx-with-vue/) articles (although some what outdated), but they help me to have a basic understand how JSX work within Vue.js.